denten-books/plain-text/0-intro.md

 stability of print media.
 Despite my professional experience as a programmer, I could not readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
-I could recount technical detail on some level, but my knowledge also had huge gaps.
+I could recount technical detail on some level, but my knowledge was also riddled with unexamined gaps.
 It did not amount to a coherent story.
 I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

 Initially, at the point of contact, the two selves---the scholar and the engineer---spoke different languages.
 It was and continues to be a